 The SkiErg PM5 supports Bluetooth and ANT, enabling you to connect to wireless devices such as fitness and smartphone apps, or a heart rate monitor.

-It can also be used with the manufacturer’s ErgData app, which is IOS and Android compatible.
+It can also be used with the manufacturer’s IOS and Adroid compatible ErgData app.
 The app will enable you to sync to an online Log Book to save your workout stats.
 Setting up the log takes approximately two minutes.

 Alternatively, you can save your stats to the monitor’s internal memory.
 Or, if you’d prefer a portable option, you can use a USB flash drive.
 When used in conjunction with Concept 2’s free Utility Software, your data can be saved to the Cloud or transferred to an electronic device.
 (Compatible with FAT and FAT32 USB formats.)